rachfop/takomo-docs/docs/stacks/templating-with-handlebars.md

   - templating
 ---

 Sometimes static configuration files and templates are not enough to solve the real-life problems we might face.
-To help overcome those trickier challenges, and to avoid tedious and error-prone repeating of configuration, Takomo supports dynamic templating with [Handlebars](https://handlebarsjs.com/).
-All standard Handlebars features are available, so you can use loops, if-conditions, partial includes, helpers, variables etc. to streamline your configuration.
+To help overcome those trickier challenges and avoid tedious and error-prone repeating of configuration, Takomo supports dynamic templating with [Handlebars](https://handlebarsjs.com/).
+All standard Handlebars features are available, which means you can use loops, if-conditions, partial includes, helpers, variables to streamline your configuration.

 Stack and stack group configuration files are always processed as dynamic Handlebars templates.
-To enable the same dynamic processing of CloudFormation template files in `templates` directory, the `.hbs` file extension is needed.
+By default, stack template files in the **templates** directory are not treated as dynamic Handlebars templates, but you can enable it by using **.hbs** file extension.

 ## Partials

-Each file in `partials` directory or its sub directories can be used as a Handlebars partial.
+Each file in the **partials** directory or its subdirectories can be used as a Handlebars partial.

 #### Example

-If `partials` directory contains a file named `my-partial.hbs`, you can include it as a partial in a configuration file like so:
+If the **partials** directory contains a file named **my-partial.hbs**, you can include it as a partial in a configuration file like so:

 ```yaml
 {{> my-partial.hbs }}